penwern/curate-documentation.github.io/docs/documentation.markdown

 <div class="warning"><span class="mdi mdi-alert"></span><span>Enabling compression for your AIPs will save a small amount of storage in your Archive workspace, depending on the selected algorithm and level, but it will also prevent Curate from being able to index their contents.
 This means you will not be able to search for files inside of your AIPs.
 As a result, we strongly recommend leaving AIP compression disabled.</span></div>

-The system comes packaged with a default preservation config which is enacted when you choose the standard "Preserve" option in the UI [(*see preserving files and folders*)](#preserving-files-and-folders)
+The system comes packaged with a default preservation config which is enacted when you choose the standard "Preserve" option in the UI.
+See [Preserving Files and Folders](#preserving-files-and-folders).
 , and should be appropriate for most use-cases.
 If you would like to create a customised configuration that modifies any of the parameters described above, Curate provides an intuitive interface for customising, saving and editing your own preservation configs.

-#### Creating a config
+#### Creating a Config

 To create a new preservation config, first select the main user dropdown in the top left-hand corner of the Curate interface by clicking this icon: <div size="38" style="color: rgb(255, 255, 255); background-color: rgb(0, 102, 138); user-select: none; display: inline-flex; align-items: center; justify-content: center; font-size: 19px; border-radius: 50%; height: 38px; width: 38px;"><span class="mdi mdi-account" color="#ffffff" style="display: flex;align-content: center;color: rgb(255, 255, 255); position: relative; font-size: 22.8px; display: inline-block; user-select: none; transition: all 450ms cubic-bezier(0.23, 1, 0.32, 1) 0ms; width: 22.8px; height: 22.8px; margin: 7.6px;"></span></div>